RoverZProduction/JSON-code-generator/README.md

 JSON-code-generator
 ===================

-It is a JSON code generator (translator) for minecraft
+It is a JSON code generator (translator) for minecraft.

+For use, install python 2.x.x and launch Gen.py.

+WARNING !!!
+It is a experimental version !